nextstrain/auspice/docs-src/docs/narratives/introduction.md

 ---

-Here's another example written to show the various auspice views you can utilise in narratives:
+Here's another example written to show the various Auspice views you can utilise in narratives:

 **Example #2**: [Exploring the narrative functionality using the ongoing mumps epidemic in North America (nextstrain.org)](https://nextstrain.org/narratives/intro-to-narratives).